 What kind of difficulties have you faced as a black woman in order to become a successful artist and reach where you are today?

-Sheeba: One problem is this overall ever-present assumption that you lack anything of value or quality.
+Sheeba Maya: One problem is this overall ever-present assumption that you lack anything of value or quality.
 With white men, it’s the opposite.
-So Black women have to devote more energy into proving otherwise.
+So Black women have to devote more energy to proving otherwise.

 What has your experience with Wacom been like?